fabric8io/fabric8/examples/secure-rest/README.md

 1. Start Fuse ESB Enterprise 7 by running `bin/fuseesb` (on Linux) or `bin\fuseesb.bat` (on Windows).
 2. In the Fuse ESB console, enter the following command: osgi:install -s fab:mvn:org.fusesource.examples/secure-rest/${project.version}
-3. Verify etc/users.properties from the Fuse ESB installation contains the following 'smx' user configured: smx=smx
+3. Verify etc/users.properties from the Fuse ESB installation contains the following 'admin' user configured: admin=admin

 There are several ways you can interact with the running RESTful Web services:
 * browse the Web service metadata